irdest/irdest/docs/website/content/home/about.md

 ---
-Introduction_Title: What is irdest?
+Introduction_Title: What is Irdest?
 Introduction: |

-    Irdest is a **decentralised networking research project** that explores different technologies and ideas on how to build more sustainable, user-controlled communication networks.
+    **Irdest is a networking research project** that explores different technologies and ideas on how to build more sustainable, user-controlled communication networks.

     Whether you are connected to the internet via your home ISP (internet service provider) or via a mobile phone network, powerful and complex organisations sit between you and your ability to communicate with other people.

-    As part of an **Irdest network** your home computer, laptop, router, phone, etc connect to each other directly, creating a **dynamic mesh network**.
+    As part of an *Irdest network* your home computer, laptop, router, phone, etc connect to each other directly, creating a *dynamic mesh network*.
 This means that the communication infrastructure that we collectively rely on to organise ourselves needs to in turn become collectively organised and managed.
 This approach is very different from the "internet service" you usually